This network is no longer active and has been replaced by the European Social Policy Network.

-A Network of Independent Experts on Social Inclusion assists the European Commission in monitoring and evaluating the situation with regard to poverty and social exclusion and the policies that are relevant in this respect in 34 European countries: the 28 EU Member States and six non-EU countries (the Former Yugoslav Republic of Macedonia, Iceland, Liechtenstein, Norway, Serbia, and Turkey).
+The Network of Independent Experts on Social Inclusion assisted the European Commission in monitoring and evaluating the situation with regard to poverty and social exclusion and the relevant policies in 34 European countries: the 28 EU Member States and six non-EU countries (the Former Yugoslav Republic of Macedonia, Iceland, Liechtenstein, Norway, Serbia, and Turkey).

-The Network Core Team produces synthesis reports, bringing together the main results of the country analyses and draws on these and the Core Team’s own overall assessment to put forward a series of concrete suggestions for advancing the social dimension of the European Union.
+The network produced country-specific reports and synthesis reports, bringing together the main results of the country analyses to put forward suggestions for advancing the social dimension of the European Union.

 The national independent experts’ reports and the synthesis reports reflect the views of their authors and these are not necessarily those of either the European Commission or the Member States.